 We intend to make distributions to holders of shares of our common stock and holders of Operating Partnership units.
 We intend to maintain our current distribution rate unless our actual or anticipated results of operations, cash flows or financial position, economic or market conditions or other factors differ materially from our current estimates.
-However, any future distributions will be made at the discretion of our board of directors and will depend on a number of factors, including our actual or anticipated results of operations, cash flows and financial position, our qualification as a REIT, prohibitions and other restrictions in our financing agreements, economic and market conditions, applicable law, and other factors as our stockholders.
-In 2018, we were permitted to make annual distributions up to an amount equal to 110% of our adjusted funds from operations, as calculated in accordance with the 2017 Revolver.
-In addition, we may make distributions to the extent necessary to maintain our qualification as a REIT.
-If sufficient cash is not available for distribution, or eliminate or otherwise reduce the amount of such distribution.
+However, any future distributions will be made at the discretion of our board of directors and will depend on a number of factors, including our actual or anticipated results of operations, cash flows and financial position, our qualification as a REIT, prohibitions and other restrictions in our financing agreements, economic and market conditions, applicable law, and other factors as our board of directors may deem relevant from time to time.
+Our 2017 Revolver will restrict our ability to pay distributions to our stockholders.
+In 2018, we were permitted to make annual distributions up to an amount equal to 110% of our adjusted funds from operations, as a REIT.
+If sufficient cash is not available for distribution from our operations, we may have to fund distributions from working capital or borrow funds or issue equity for such distribution, or eliminate or otherwise reduce the amount of such distributions.
 We currently expect that our operating cash flow will cover our distribution for the foreseeable future.
 We currently have no intention to make distributions using shares of our common stock.
 We cannot assure you that our estimated distributions will be achieved or sustained.
 Accordingly, any distributions we make in the future could differ materially from our current expectations.